Regional Thematic Study: Management of the External Borders of the EU and its Impact on the Human Rights of Migrants

 Given the importance of migratory movements within and around the European Mediterranean region, the Special Rapporteur on the human rights of migrants has decided to focus his country visits of 2012 to examine, from a global perspective the complex issues of border control and management within the EU, using real case examples from the national level.

-In this regard, he has held consultations with the in key EU institutions responsible for protecting and promoting the rights of migrants in Brussels, including the Directorate-General Home Affairs and the Directorate-General for Justice of the European Commission, and other relevant regional entities including the European Parliament, the European Council, the Fundamental Rights Agency, FRONTEX, and relevant civil society actors.
+In this regard, he held consultations with the in key EU institutions responsible for protecting and promoting the rights of migrants in Brussels, including the Directorate-General Home Affairs and the Directorate-General for Justice of the European Commission, and other relevant regional entities including the European Parliament, the European Council, the Fundamental Rights Agency, FRONTEX, and relevant civil society actors.

 The Special Rapporteur then carried out four country visits to key countries on both sides of the EU southern Mediterranean border: Tunisia, Turkey, Italy and Greece.